-What's the Origin of the “Sometimes, Always, Never” Rule for Buttoning a Suit?
+What's the Origin of the “Sometimes, Always, Never” Rule?

 Sometimes, always, never.
 If you’re a man wearing a three-button blazer, those are the only three words you need to know.
 The middle button should always be fastened.
 The top button is up to you.
 But the bottom button?
 Don’t even think about it.

 But where did this fashion edict originate?
 In the grand scheme of things, it’s a rather new rule.
 Over a century ago, there were no hard-and-fast buttoning guidelines.
 Some jackets had five or more buttons, and you could fasten them in any combination you pleased.
 That all changed when England’s King Edward VII—then the Prince of Wales—started growing a belly in the late 19th century.